Lebogang Phiri: Çaykur Rizespor

 Phiri joined Süper Lig club Çaykur Rizespor on a three-year contract in July 2021.

-Loan to Paris FC

 On 29 June 2022, Çaykur Rizespor announced Phiri's loan to Paris FC for the 2022–23 season.

+In the first half of the 2023–24 season, before moving to Guingamp in the winter transfer window, he did not make an appearance for Çaykur Rizespor.

+Second spell at Guingamp

+On 1 February 2024, the last day of the French transfer window, Phiri returned to former club Guingamp, playing in Ligue 2.
+He signed a contract until the end of the season with an option for another year.

 Personal life

 Phiri hails from Alexandra and is the son of former Vaal Professionals player Esau Phiri.